Leamsi9/ismaelvelasco.dev/clf66kl82000209mohbql9rx0.md

 There is no evidence of this regulatory combination happening anywhere on a national scale, but there is scope for regulatory advocacy and experimentation.

-### Beyond "renewable energy": the persistence of energy demand
+### Why "renewable energy" is not enough: the problem of energy demand

 So, let us say that we succeed in running Bitcoin on new or stranded renewable energy.
 Daniel Batten states, almost as as a truism: